tigellus/Markdown/2. Mechanical Ventilation/13. Weaning/Weaning.md

 # ~Question 2
 When using T-piece trials to wean, which of the following is true?

-[RIGHT] The patient does all work of breathing
-[WRONG] The number of ventilator breaths is gradually decreased [WRONG] The patient has the benefit of the ventilator alarms while on the T-piece [WRONG] The T-piece gives a postive pressure “boost” to decrease the work of breathing
+[RIGHT] The patient does all the work of breathing for a period of time [WRONG] The number of ventilator breaths is gradually decreased [WRONG] The patient has the benefit of the ventilator alarms while on the T-piece [WRONG] The T-piece gives a postive pressure “boost” to decrease the work of breathing